sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
 | import   | start import region
-| define   | start a declaration region for user defined sub-types
 | constant | declare module constants (start with "." if is public)
 | variable | declare module variables (start with "." if is public)
 | process  | start executable region for a method and constructor for a class